Risk Management of Industrial Chemicals in the EU

 - Completion of application documentation.

-- Acceptability of the Chemical Safety Report – review of the Chemical Safety Report to determine its suitability for authorisation and amendment of areas where further information and/or clarification is required.
+- Acceptability of the Chemical Safety Report – review of the Chemical Safety Report to determine its suitability for authorisation and amendment of areas where further information or clarification is required.

-- Analysis of alternatives – identification, with the applicant, of possible alternatives and an analysis of their suitability as an alternative to the substance to be authorised.
+- Analysis of alternatives – identification, with the applicant, of possible alternatives and an analysis of their suitability compared to the substance to be authorised.
 Production of suitable documentation of the analysis.

 - Substitution plan – preparation of a suitable substitution plan to replace the substance to be authorised where the analysis of alternatives identifies this is possible.